ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

     => await productService.GetProductsByBrandAsync(brand.Id, pagingArguments, cancellationToken).ToConnectionAsync();
 ```

-With the above resolvers the execution engine would call first the `BrandService` and then for each `Brand` would call the `ProductService` to get the products per brand.
-This would lead to a N+1 query problem within our GraphQL server.
-To solve this we can use a `DataLoader` within our `ProductService` and batch the product requests.
+With the above resolvers, the execution engine would first call the `BrandService`, and then for each `Brand`, it would call the `ProductService` to get the products per brand.
+This would lead to an N+1 query problem within our GraphQL server.
+To solve this, we can use a `DataLoader` within our `ProductService` and batch the product requests.

-To allow this we have worked a lot on `DataLoader` and now support stateful DataLoader.
+To enable this, we have worked extensively on `DataLoader` and now support stateful `DataLoader`.
 This means we can pass on state to a `DataLoader` separate from the keys.
-If we would peek into the `ProductService` we would see something like this:
+If we were to peek into the `ProductService`, we would see something like this:

 ```csharp
 public async Task<Page<Product>> GetProductsByBrandAsync(